spacetelescope/jdaviz/docs/imviz/plugins.rst

 Export
 ======

-This plugin allows exporting the plot in a given viewer to a PNG or SVG file.
+This plugin allows exporting:

+* the plot in a given viewer to a PNG or SVG file,
+* a table in a plugin to ecsv